Staffbase/gha-workflows/README.md

 The action is called by creating a PR.
 It is necessary that the repository is enabled for auto-merge.

+⚠️ If you want to enable the force merge, make sure that the app can bypass any protection rules.

 ```yml
 name: Enable Dependabot Auto-Merge